Doug Reimer: Coaching career

 After an absence from nationals in 2007, Reimer and the Thunderbirds ended a 30-year drought by winning their first national championship since 1978 by winning the gold medal over the Montreal Carabins at the 2008 tournament.
 The Thunderbirds won the Canada West title and the national title again in 2009, becoming the first repeat champions since the 2001–02 Manitoba Bisons.
-For the 2009-10 season, the Thunderbirds finished with a perfect 27–0 record against CIS opponents en route to their third consecutive national championship.
+For the 2009–10 season, the Thunderbirds finished with a perfect 27–0 record against CIS opponents en route to their third consecutive national championship.
 Reimer was named the coach of the year for the fifth time in his career, which is a U Sports record.
 The Thunderbirds continued their dominance as Reimer led the team to three more titles as the six consecutive championships tied the U Sports volleyball record for the most title wins in a row.
 The Thunderbirds lost the gold medal match in the 2014 CIS Women's Volleyball Championship, which ended their streak at six.
 This period was also notable as Reimer had one of his players win the league's player of the year award for five straight seasons from 2010 to 2014.

 After finishing without a national medal in 2015 and 2016, Reimer once again led the Thunderbirds to a gold medal victory in the 2017 U Sports Women's Volleyball Championship which was his fourth championship win over the Alberta Pandas (Three with UBC and one with Winnipeg) and his eighth overall.
 He won a bronze medal in 2018 and then made history as the 2018–19 Thunderbirds became the first eighth-seeded team to win a national championship with their 2019 gold medal win.
 Reimer won his ninth national championship with this win.
 However, in the 2019–20 season, the Thunderbirds slumped to a 13–11 record where they lost to the Mount Royal Cougars in the Canada West Quarterfinals and failed to qualify for the national tournament for the first time since 2007.
 Reimer did not coach in 2020–21 due to the COVID-19 pandemic in Canada.
 In the 2022–23 season, the Thunderbirds lost in the conference quarter-finals, but qualified for the 2023 national tournament since they were the host team.
 Reimer led his team to another national championship as he won his tenth as a head coach.
+In 2023–24, the Thunderbirds finished first in the Canada West regular season with a 22–2 record, but lost the conference title game to the Manitoba Bisons.
+In the 2024 championship tournament, Reimer and the Thunderbirds repeated as champions for the first time since 2013.